Two Beatles anniversaries today:

 One wonders if anyone played selections from that day’s number one British album:

-The number one single today in 1963:
+If you wanna be happy, listen to the number one single today in 1963:

 Another one-hit wonder had the number one single today in 1968: